 About this book:

-Every leader has a duty to ensure their teams hit sales targets, deliver goods and services efficiently, and meet strategic goals.
+Every leader has a duty to ensure their teams meet and exceed expectations and achieve strategic goals.
 But leaders who only focus on the bottom line risk alienating or burning out the people integral to the success of the organization.

 Engaged employees are more productive, have fewer sick days, and tend to stay in their jobs longer.
 They go the extra mile because they want to contribute to an organization that cares about them as human beings.
-Put simply, people-centric leadership is good for business.
+Put simply, a leadership approach focused on both relationships and results is good for business.

 But what steps can leaders take to cultivate a workplace culture that is positive, engaged, and also productive?
-This is what long-time CBC columnist and leadership blogger Pierre Battah tackles in Humanity At Work.
+This is what CBC workplace columnist and Pierre Battah tackles in Humanity at Work.

 In this book, readers will learn: